 In order to ensure the City's vision and land use goals are achieved, land use designations are used to assign a variety of development uses and building densities to land throughout the City.
 The plan identifies areas for residential, commercial, and industrial development as well as community gateways and areas appropriate for a mix of uses.
 The plan also identifies areas for parks and open space to support recreation and enhance natural areas, including habitat and wildlife corridors.

-Land use designations are identified below on Table 1-2, Figure 1-1, and on the Camas Comprehensive Plan map.
+Land use designations are identified below on Table 1-2 and on Map 1-1.

 Table 1-2.
 Acreage by Comprehensive Plan Designation